jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/organization/policies.md

 has to have in order for the DevSecOps agent to break the build.

-## Temporal CVSS 3.1 score range between which a finding can be accepted​
+## Temporal acceptance: minimum CVSS 3.1 score allowed for assignment

-Here you define the range in severity score, according to the CVSS 3.1 (values from 0.0 to 10.0), within which you want vulnerabilities to be temporarily accepted.
+Here you define the minimum
+range in severity score,
+according to CVSS 3.1
+(values from 0.0 to 10.0),
+within which you want vulnerabilities to be temporarily accepted.

+## Temporal acceptance: maximum CVSS 3.1 score allowed for assignment

+Here you define the maximum
+range in severity score,
+according to CVSS 3.1
+(values from 0.0 to 10.0),
+within which you want
+vulnerabilities to be
+temporarily accepted.
 This means that you can control the maximum risk you are willing to take.
-As you will certainly not accept some risks, the DevSecOps agent will break your build for the severity scores you consider relevant.
-Of course, if you choose the recommended
-0.0 score, no vulnerability can be temporarily accepted.

 ## Permanent acceptance